dezsirazvan/ezlogs_ruby_agent/README.md

 - **Your application** calls EzlogsRubyAgent.writer.log(event_hash) in the background.
 - **EventWriter** buffers and TCP-sends them to ```127.0.0.1:9000``` without blocking.
-- **Go agent** receives, batches, and forwards via HTTPS to your collector endpoint using your API key.
+- **Go agent** receives, batches, and forwards via HTTPS to EZLogs collector endpoint using your API key.

 ## Contributing